The 2012 Ig® Nobel Prize Ceremony & Lectures

-The 22nd First Annual Ig Nobel Prize Ceremony will introduce ten new Ig Nobel Prize winners.
-The winners travel to the ceremony, at their own expense, from several continents.
-The Prizes are handed to them by a group of genuine, genuinely bemused Nobel Laureates, assisted by a large number of assorted Ig personnel, all before a perpetually standing-room only audience.
-The ceremony will include many other delights—see details below.
-(For the latest Ig Nobel news, see the blog.)
+The 22nd First Annual Ig Nobel Prize Ceremony introduced ten new Ig Nobel Prize winners.
+The winners travelled to the ceremony, at their own expense, from several continents.
+The Prizes were handed to them by a group of genuine, genuinely bemused Nobel Laureates, assisted by a large number of assorted Ig personnel, all before a perpetually standing-room only audience.
+The ceremony included many other delights — see details below.
+(And for the latest Ig Nobel news, see the blog.)

 Watch video of the ceremony here!